ruslanmv/mcp-gateway-workshop/docs/appendices/appendix-a-docling.md

-# Appendix A — Building a Multimodal RAG Chatbot with Docling + IBM watsonx.ai via the MCP Gateway
+# Appendix A — Building a Multimodal RAG Chatbot with Docling + IBM watsonx.ai via the MCP Context Forge

 > Optional deep‑dive.
 Ingest PDFs/images with **Docling**, embed with **IBM watsonx.ai**, index in **ChromaDB**, and expose as an **MCP server** behind your **Gateway**.
 The client talks only to the Gateway.